 Are These Immunizations Currently Being Used?

-Most of the immunizations, such as DTaP, DTP, Hib, which are used to immunize children from diphtheria-tetanus-pertussis, haemophilic influenza type B, as well as hepatitis B do have the possibility of containing thimerosal in extremely minimal amounts.
+Most of the immunizations, such as DTaP, DTP, Hib, used to immunize children from diphtheria-tetanus-pertussis, haemophilic influenza type B, as well as Hepatitis B do have the possibility of containing thimerosal in extremely minimal amounts.
 The total exposure to mercury as a result of all the vaccines of the immunization schedule combined comes down to as low as 3 micrograms, which is easily handled by the body of an infant.

 Various influenza shots administered to adults continue to contain trace amounts of thimerosal.
 The availability of thimerosal-free vaccines is quite low today, due to the complicated production process not being able to meet the high demand that continues to occur as a result of false beliefs.